 First of all, I’m going to tell you what I’m planning on spending mine on and because that’s not too money saving, I’ve asked some of the UK Money Bloggers to save the day and share their ideas which are much better than mine if you want to do something sensible with your money.

-Now, as I said, I know my suggestion is probably not the best use of the extra money for most people so the lovely UK Money Bloggers have shared some much more sensible uses for the money:
+But like I say, that’s not necessarily the best use of money and I get that you might want to do something more sensible with your extra pennies so I asked the lovely UK Money Bloggers to share some much more sensible uses for the money:

 Katy from Katy Kicker

 Buy a TV licence for the year.
 You’ll have one less direct debit then.

 Top up the gas/electricity accounts after the coldest months.
 This could avoid your monthly direct debit increasing unexpectedly.

 Buy BT line rental for a year to save money.
 This saves money over the year, and gets you one month’s line rental for free per 12 months.

 I always try and put one months worth away into savings or if we haven’t booked summer holiday, it goes towards that.
 The other month goes on car service & MOT as that’s due one of the months we don’t pay.
 Very glam!